torrespro/training-be-module-01/enterprise-integration-module/README.md

   Open **webapp/portalserver/src/main/resources/META-INF/spring/backbase-portal-business-security.xml**.

   > If the file can not be found, copy it from **webapps/portalserver/target/portalserver/WEB-INF/lib/security-portalserver-5.x.x.x.jar!/META-INF/spring/backbase-portal-business-security.xml**.
-If the **lib** folder does not exist, run the portal webapp using **mvn jetty:run-exploded**.
+If the **lib** folder does not exist, run the portalserver webapp using **mvn jetty:run-exploded**.

   Add the login provider for the player management module: